Systems Architecture for Quantum Random Access Memory: Mapping QRAM in 2 Dimensions

 Mapping QRAM (of capacity $M$) is particularly challenging because it is required to map and entangle $O(M)$ qubits.
 The tree-like structure in router-based QRAM means that the $i^{\text{th}}$ layer involves $O(2^i)$ qubits and multi-qubit gates.
 Naively, keeping a router qubit in layer $i$ equal-distance with its parent router in layer $i-1$ and its children routers in layer $i+1$ is only possible in hyperbolic geometry.
 To embed a tree in 2D Euclidean space, the root ($i=0$) of the tree can be far apart from the next layer down ($i=1$) due to the large size of the two subtrees.

 Our research shows that QRAM can be embedded in a 2D nearest-neighbor grid without incurring asymptotic routing overhead.
 In other words, we can map the QRAM circuit on a 2D grid and route the qubits without increasing the $O(\log M)$ depth of the original circuit.
-This is achieved by combining a teleportation-based routing method and a mapping strategy via Topological Minor Graph Embedding.
+This is achieved by combining a mapping strategy via topological minor graph embedding (Sec~\ref{subsec:htree}) and a routing method based on teleportation (Sec~\ref{subsec:teleport}).